-All upland restoration activities described in the permit were completed since 2010 and include removal of pine plantations, eradication of shrub species, replanting with longleaf pine, wiregrass, and implementation of warm season burns on a two-year interval.
+All upland restoration activities described in the permit have been completed since 2010 and include removal of pine plantations, eradication of shrub species, replanting with longleaf pine, wiregrass, and implementation of warm season burns on a two-year interval.
 A total of 646 acres of sandhill were enhanced by planting longleaf pine at a density of 436 trees per acre.
-Currently, average planted longleaf pine densities remains near or below 200 trees per acre.
+Currently, average planted longleaf pine densities remain near or below 200 trees per acre.
 A total of 454.5 acres of sandhill understory was restored by planting wiregrass on three-foot centers.
 In 2017, 32,000 plants from 20 sandhill species grown from seed collected at the SHLMB were installed within 37 acres of sandhill restoration adjacent to the entrance.
 Sampling in 2020 observed an average of four wiregrass seedlings per meter square within sandhills restored from sand pine plantation.
 This recruitment will help to increase the wiregrass coverage within the sandhill restoration.
-The restored sandhills continue to thrive and a total of 121 sandhill species were observed adjacent to Little Deep Edge Pond in 2021.
-Surveys of nuisance species (flora and fauna) were conducted throughout the past fifteen years.
+In 2021, eight sandhill species (145,450 plugs) were planted in the sandhill adjacent to Little Deep Edge Pond.
+It is hoped that these species will help augment the developing sandhill diversity.
+The restored sandhills continue to thrive.
+Surveys of nuisance species (flora and fauna) have been conducted throughout the past seventeen years.

-Feral hog damage was not observed 2021.
-The dates of annual sampling for the 2021 annual report were September 20, 23, 24, October 13, 14 and November 9, 10, 14, 15, 16, 17, and 23.
-Species diversity was excellent and plants appeared healthy.
+Feral hog damage was not observed 2022.
+The dates of annual sampling for the 2022annual report were October 11, 12, 24, 25 and November 7, 8, 28, 29, and 30.
 The number of species observed continues to increase as habitats improve from implementation of restoration activities.